jolmg/parsby/README.md

   |     * failure: choice(lit("foo"), lit("bar"), lit("baz"))
 ```

-Now, the only issue left is that `define_combinator` wraps the result of
+Now, the only issue left is that `define_combinator` wraps the resulting
+parser in another parser.
+It does this so you can see the label assigned to
-the parser in another parser.
-Let's disable that wrapping by passing `wrap:
+the combinator and to its definition separately.
+Let's disable that
-false` to it:
+wrapping by passing `wrap: false` to it:

 ```ruby
     define_combinator :choice, wrap: false do |*ps|